As the most transformative force in generations, the coronavirus pandemic of 2020 drove seismic shifts in how people shop and pay.

-Jason Sharples, CTO of Merchant Acquiring at Global Payments, explained the business implications of cloud technology: "Organizations with large historic investments in computer systems that run their core business face a choice — not whether to use the cloud, but how to maximize the benefits.
+Jason Sharples, CTO of Merchant Acquiring at Global Payments, explained the business implications of cloud technology: "Organisations with large historic investments in computer systems that run their core business face a choice — not whether to use the cloud, but how to maximise the benefits.
 Do you lift and shift your current trusted applications to the cloud to get quick returns on business value delivery, or do you invest in rewriting applications to take maximum advantage of the cloud technologies and methodologies that exist today and in the future?
 Defining the desired outcomes — for example, API-driven intercompatibility for customers, high agility to respond to digital-first customer experience expectations or cost-effective scalability — is key to success.”18

 Do you lift and shift your current trusted applications to the cloud to get quick returns on business value delivery, or do you invest in rewriting applications to take maximum advantage of the cloud technologies and methodologies that exist today and in the future?18

 Open banking technology automates connectivity between financial entities via open-sourced APIs so that payments can take place more efficiently.
-It improves customer experiences by securely sharing financial data between organizations with the account holder’s consent.
+It improves customer experiences by securely sharing financial data between organisations with the account holder’s consent.

 About 30% of purchases are for simple conveniences or bills where consumers typically don’t seek a refund or raise a chargeback.
 Those are the payments that benefit from open banking because they could sit outside of the typical network ecosystem.
-This is one scenario that will fuel a greater interest in open banking, but there are many more, including enhanced loyalty solutions, lending and more personalized financial services.
+This is one scenario that will fuel a greater interest in open banking, but there are many more, including enhanced loyalty solutions, bespoke lending and more personalised financial services.
 It's no surprise that a recent PWC report stated that 71% of SMEs are expected to adopt open banking by 2022.19 20

 With the speed and convenience it offers to consumers and businesses alike, the global open banking industry, growing at a CAGR of 24.4%, is expected to surge to $43.15 billion by 2026.21 In the UK, “users of open banking-enabled products now exceed two million, doubling in just over six months.”22